Maximus905/testDocs/Demo-Example.md

 ## DEMO EXAMPLE RUN
+### To set up the script:
+1. Copy to your repository content from the [link](https://github.com/th2-net/th2-demo-script)
+2. Get python environment 3.7+ (e.g. conda).
+> Recommended: get IDE to work with python (e.g. pycharm, spyder).
+You can also start this script from the command line, but IDE will make this process more convenient.
+3. Import the libraries described in requirements.txt;
+4. Set up configs from directory configs (`mq.json`, `rabbit.json`, `grpc.json`) according to your components.
+* `grpc.json` describes access to components act, check1.
+* `rabbit.json` describes access to rabbitmq.
+* `mq.json` describes queues used in rabbitmq.
+> All required parameters you can find in Kubernetes.
+Instruction about these parameters you can find in the corresponding files.
+5. Run `AgressiveIOC_Traded_against_TwoOrders_partially_and_Cancelled.py`.

+The script represents the set of sending messages to the system and getting the responses from the system.

+When sending the message, script sends a grpc request to the `act` component with instructions which message in which connector have to be sent.
+Act transfers the message to the `conn` client component.
+Then, based on the used grpc call, it starts to find the message which will be the response from the system on the message we’ve sent.

+The `conn` client component gets the th2 message from the `act`, forms the FIX message based on a dictionary and then sends it to the `conn` server on FIX protocol.

+The `sim` gets this message from the `conn` server and creates a response on it, simulating remote system behavior.

+The response returns on the `conn` server and then transfers to the `conn` client on FIX protocol.
+Then response goes to the `codec`, where it’s decoded into human readable th2 format which is also clear to the other components.
+From the codec all the messages come to the `act`, to the `check1` for verifying on requests from script and to the `recon` for passive verification.

+When checking, the script sends a grpc request to `check1` with instructions on messages verification.
+This instructions content expected result on each message we want to verify.

+Also component `recon` performs the passive verification during all the env work.

 ## USE CASE #1: Lineal test automation
 Use case is based on the following th2 components :